LasramR/tectonic/README.md

 Given that the code can successfully render a 3d object and applying a texture to it, we extend the tutorial with the following features :

+### Interactive camera

+By default, your mouse cursor is hidden and hidden in the displayed window.
+Moving your cursor will change the camera angle.

 ### Keyboard inputs

 | key(s) | usage |